zowe/docs-site/docs/user-guide/ze-profiles.md

 ## Enabling Secure Credential Store with Zowe Explorer

 Store your credentials securely by using the Secure Credential Store (SCS) plug-in in Zowe Explorer.
 By default, your credentials are stored in plain text.
-The SCS plug-in lets you store your credentials securely.

 Activate the SCS plug-in in Zowe Explorer.